Forte de São Lourenço: History

 João Francisco, a Portuguese whale fisherman, established a small whaling port at the north of Itaparica Island in 1624.
 The point was called Ponta da Baleia (English: Whale Point).
 The point was occupied by the Dutch during their occupation of Brazil (1630–1654).
 The Dutch, under Siegsmundt Van Schkoppe, established a small earthwork fortification in 1647 at the Ponta da Baleia.
 The structure sat on a hill protecting the only natural port on the island.
 The Dutch named the fortification the Fort of the Eminence.
 It resisted an attack by Francisco Rebelo in October 1647.
 The Dutch destroyed the fortification when they retreated to Recife.

 Rodrigo da Costa, governor of Bahia, planned a reconstruction of the fort in 1704.
 Miguel Pereira da Costa, a military officer from Portugal, arrived in Brazil in 1710 and identified the northern point of Itaparica as a strategic location to protect the Bay of All Saints; the point protected both the Bay in general, and small boats from the Recôncavo region in the interior of Bahia that supplied Salvador with much of its trade.
 Pereira da Costa appealed to Lourenço de Almeida, governor, for funds to complete the fortification.
 The French invasion of Rio de Janeiro in 1711 spurred the Portuguese to fund the project on the site of the Dutch fortification.

 Sancho de Faro, governor of Brazil, inspected the fort and its military works in 1719.
 It was again inspected in 1722 and described in subsequent reports, and again repaired in 1782.

 The Forte de São Lourenço played an important role in the Brazilian struggle for independence.
 Barros Galvão, a Brazilian independence fighter, scaled the walls of the fort, now abandoned by the Portuguese, to search for any remaining weapons and to occupy the fort.
 Brazilian forces repelled attacks by the Portuguese on January 7, 1823.
 The fort subsequently became the property of the Brazilian Navy.
 The fort was in ruin by 1859, as recorded during a visit by Dom Pedro II.
 Its cannons were useless by this point and the Command House was used as a public jail.
 The fort was rebuilt between 1862 and 1863 as part of the repair of forts across Brazil.
 It was transformed into a hospital in 1892.

 Location

 Forte de São Lourenço faces a broad beach on the north of the Island of Itaparica.
 Praça Getúlio Vargas sits to the right of the fort, and a small beach with leafy tamarind trees sits to the east of the fort.
-The fort is part of a architectural ensemble that includes the Church of Saint Lawrence, the Parish Church of the Blessed Sacrament, and Town Hall of Itaparica.
+The fort is part of an architectural ensemble that includes the Church of Saint Lawrence, the Parish Church of the Blessed Sacrament, and Town Hall of Itaparica.